af-inet/kubestash/README.md

 ## use case

-`kubestash` is only useful in certain use cases with Kubernetes + Credstash.
+`kubestash` is most useful when:

 - You're using Credstash to store environment variables as secrets.

 - You're using Kubernetes, and storing environment variables as secrets.

-- You need to constantly synchronize your Credstash table to Kubernetes secrets.

 If the above is true for you, `kubestash` can help!

-Instead of manually synchronizing your Credstash table to a Kubernetes secret, you can just run
+Just run:

 `kubestash push TABLE SECRET`

-and you'll have a kubernetes SECRET which maps 1:1 (with some interpolation, see below) with your credstash TABLE.
+and you'll have a Kubernetes SECRET which maps 1:1 with your Credstash TABLE.

 Instead of writing a ton of yaml to inject your secrets into each container, simply run: